 - Heat the olive oil in a large pot over medium heat.
 Add the onions and salt and cook, stirring frequently, until they are soft and translucent (about 4 minutes).

 - When the onions are soft, add the rice and cook, stirring constantly, until coated with oil and lightly toasted (about 2 minutes), then add the white wine and stir vigorously until the wine is completely evaporated.
 Add 1 cup of the chicken stock and continue to cook, stirring vigorously, until the stock is almost completely absorbed (about 4 minutes), then add another cup of stock and continue to cook, stirring constantly, until the stock is almost completely absorbed.
-Add the remaining 2½ cups of stock and cook, stirring gently, until the stock is absorbed and the rice is fully cooked but still al dente (about 15 minutes).
+Add the frozen vegetables and remaining 2½ cups of stock and cook, stirring gently, until the stock is absorbed and the rice is fully cooked but still al dente (about 15 minutes).

 - Transfer to a serving platter and garnish with the black pepper and remaining cheese.